 Yes, Allstate insurance rates are competitive for some drivers, including seniors and college students.
-Allstate car insurance costs an average of $954 annually, or $79 per month.
+Allstate car insurance costs an average of $781 per year, or $65 per month.

 Allstate’s car insurance rates are based on your driving record and experience, along with factors like the type of car you drive, your ZIP code, your insurance history, and more.
 Your coverage and deductible choices also impact your final quote, as do your eligibility for discounts.

 Average Annual Cost of Minimum Coverage